Solène Mazingue: 2022–2023 season

 The Russo-Ukrainian War necessitated that Mazingue and Gaidajenko leave their Moscow training location, which had already been inconvenient in terms of visa access.
 In advance of the next season, they opted to move to train at the Ice Academy of Montreal, widely considered the world's top ice dance training center, under Canadian coaches Marie-France Dubreuil and Patrice Lauzon and Frenchman Romain Haguenauer.
 They were scheduled to begin the season at the Finlandia Trophy in October, but a week in advance of the event, they had a major training accident.
 After Gaidajenko tripped while practicing a lift, Mazingue hit her head on the ice, suffering a skull fracture and intracranial bleeding that required surgery.

 After months of physiotherapy, Mazingue was allowed to return to the ice in January.
 Describing her resumption of training later, she said that "the day I finally got on the ice, I started crying because I had so many emotions at once — excitement, sadness, joy.
 All at once!
 I cried and hugged Marko and then I knew that nothing can stop me, one day I will become an Olympic champion.
 Because this accident was crazy, but I came back to the ice and this is my victory."

 After resuming training, with Mazingue wearing a protective helmet until March, the team was eventually cleared to compete at the 2023 World Championships in Saitama.
 Gaidajenko explained that "we made this decision for Solene and for us as a couple.
 Every person needs a goal to strive for."
 Mazingue/Gaidajenko placed twenty-eighth in the rhythm dance with a score of 55.67 points.
 They did not qualify for the free dance, but Mazingue stated afterward that they went in knowing that was unlikely, and that had they managed to do so, they would have withdrawn beforehand as they were not ready for it yet.

 As a result of their low placements in the season, the team lost their financial support from the Estonian Skating Union and began to fundraise via GoFundMe.

 2023–2024 season

 Mazingue/Gaidajenko started the season by winning gold at the 2023 NRW Trophy and finishing seventh at the 2023 CS Golden Spin of Zagreb.

 They went on to win their second national title at the 2024 Estonian Championships.
 Selected to compete at the 2024 European Championships in Kaunas, Lithuania, Mazingue/Gaidajenko finished twentieth.
 Two months later at the 2024 World Championships in Montreal, Quebec, Canada, they place thirty-third in the rhythm dance and failed to advance to the free dance.

 In October 2024, it was announced that Mazingue/Gaidajenko's partnership had ended.
-Mazingue would share that she had been unable to bring herself to skate since the World Championships due to the trauma of having allegedly been sexually assaulted in December 2023.
+Mazingue would share that she had been unable to bring herself to skate since the World Championships due to the trauma of having been sexually assaulted in December 2023.